What Is IPL Treatment?

 IPL treatment is safe when done by a trained technician.
 But it could cause hormonal brown spots to flare up.
 You could have other unwanted side effects.

 - Become infected

 Talk to your dermatologist if you feel sick after your treatment or your symptoms get worse.

 IPL hair removal may cause short-term side effects.
 These include:

 - Mild discomfort or pain, such as stinging or feeling like you have a sunburn

 Less commonly, skin may become infected.
 In rare cases, skin may blister or scar, particularly for those with sensitive skin.

 Before the procedure, don’t:

-- Tan in the sun, in a tanning bed, or with tanning creams for 4 weeks before you go
+- Tan in the sun, in a tanning bed, or with tanning creams for 4 weeks before treatment

 - Wax, or get a chemical peel or collagen shots for 2 weeks before